-Each full-time bargaining unit member shall receive two (2) eight (8) hour Personal Business Days per vacation year to conduct personal business that cannot be conducted outside of the regular workday.
+Each full-time bargaining unit member shall receive three (3) eight (8) hour Personal Business Days per vacation year as defined in Section 11.1 to conduct personal business that cannot be conducted outside of the regular workday.
 Personal Business Days may be used in increments of four (4) hours.
-Part-time members shall receive one (1) four (4) hour Personal Business Day subject to the provisions herein.
+Part-time members shall receive two (2) four (4) hour Personal Business Days subject to the provisions herein.
 The days shall not accumulate.
 If notice is given at least forty-eight (48) hours in advance, no reason needs to be stated, and no documentation will be required.
-If notice of less than forty-eight (48) hours is given, the leave may be approved at the discretion of the Appointing Authority or designee.
+If notice of less than fortyeight (48) hours is given, the leave may be approved at the discretion of the Appointing Authority or designee.
 The days shall have no cash-out value.
 A Personal Business Day can be used the day before or the day after a holiday.
 The use of a Personal Business Day is subject to the usual operational need requirement.